 How can mold growth be controlled?

 Water incursion events, when caught with 48-56 hours, can be effectively cleaned and mold hazards abated.
 Refer to the Penn State Water Incursion Guide for more information.
 Relative humidity levels within buildings when routinely higher that 70 percent can result in damp conditions with resulting mold growth, particularly at condensing surfaces (colder temperatures).
-If porous insultation, building materials, or other articles remain wet for long periods, mold growth can occur.
+If porous insulation, building materials, or other articles remain wet for long periods, mold growth can occur.
 In most cases, such articles must be removed and discarded.
 Clothing and textile articles may be laundered effectively if growth has not been prolonged or saturated by water.

 The sources or types of water from water incursion also have an impact on the severity of mold and bacterial growth.
 Any surfaces affected by sewage must be discarded and surfaces cleaned and disinfected.
 Articles affected by other outdoor rain or surface water, or by domestic pipe water can typically be dried and cleaned/disinfected successfully, when controlled within 48-56 hours.

 Contact Penn State Environmental Health and Safety (EHS) for questions or concerns about mold.
-Further information about mold are available at the EHS website.